JusticeJJackson/Interview-Question-Code-Repository/LC_Medium/Leftmost Column with at least one 1 in a row-wise  (Justice's Uber Interview)/Question.md

-# Leftmost Column with at least one 1 in a row-wise (Justices Uber Interview)
+# Leftmost Column with at least one 1 in a row-wise

 ## Problem Statement